Merkoba/Hue/configuration.md

 "global_settings_default_show_input_placeholder
 >Whether the input placeholder is enabled by default.

-"global_settings_default_autoreveal_spoilers
->Whether spoiler autoreveal is on by default.

 "global_settings_default_theme_mode
 >Whether it uses the room theme or a custom theme by default.